 College Transfer (AA, AE, AFA in Visual Arts, AS)

-Sometimes starting off at a large four-year university is not the right choice for students.
-Whether students want to save money, live closer to home, enhance their study and learning skills or just enjoy the perks of studying at a smaller institution, Rowan-Cabarrus’ transfer programs are an excellent stepping stone to a four-year university.
-Rowan-Cabarrus offers transfer programs in three areas: associate in arts, associate in fine arts and associate in science.
-Students who complete a transfer degree may earn up to sixty-four credit hours to transfer to a University of North Carolina System institution.
-Students who earn a diploma in a transfer program may earn up to thirty-two credit hours to transfer.
-Students may also earn credit hours to transfer to private and out of state universities.
-These students should coordinate with their chosen university to determine which courses they should complete to transfer smoothly.
+Sometimes starting off at a large four-year college or university is not the right choice for students.
+Whether they want to save money, live closer to home, enhance their study and learning skills or just enjoy the perks of attending a smaller institution, the Rowan-Cabarrus transfer programs are an excellent stepping stone to a four-year degree.
+Rowan-Cabarrus offers transfer programs in four areas: Associate in Arts, Associate in Engineering, Associate in Fine Arts in Visual Arts, and Associate in Science.
+Students who complete a transfer degree may earn up to 60 semester hours to transfer to a University of North Carolina System institution.
+Students may also earn credit hours to transfer to private colleges and universities.
+For a smooth transfer, students should coordinate with their chosen college or university to determine which courses they should complete.